liufuyang/note/src/sub/life_tips.md

 ## Health tips
 * Do more sports
-- vitamin D, potassium and so on are important!
+- Vitamin D, K2, potassium and so on are important!
-- listen to Dr. Breg
+- Listen to Dr. Breg

 ## Happier tips
 * When bored, reach out to a good friend, some family menber, or a memtor for a chat.